ruebel/dropbox-demo-tape-native/README.md

-# Dropbox Demo Tape
+# Dropbox Demo Tape (native)

 > a react-native shareable demo tape app

-## THIS PROJECT IS STILL A PROOF OF CONCEPT SO LOWER THOSE EXPECTATIONS
+This was the original form of Dropbox Demo Tape, I transitioned it to a web app [here](https://github.com/ruebel/dropbox-demo-tape-web)